Angus MacDonald (SNP politician): Early life

 MacDonald was born on 11 October 1963 in Stornoway.
 He was educated at Grangemouth High School, Keil School, the College of Estate Management and the Centre for Industrial Studies.
 He was a member of Falkirk District Council 1992–1996 and was also a Justice of the Peace during the same period.

 Political career

 He was elected a Scottish National Party Councillor to Falkirk Council for the Inchyra Ward in a by-election on 16 December 2004, with 56% of the vote.

 In 2011 He was elected to serve the Falkirk East constituency, gaining over 50% of the vote, ousting Labour's Cathy Peattie who had been the MSP since 1999.
 During the fourth Parliament he was a Member of the Economy, Energy & Tourism Committee, the Public Petitions Committee, the Scottish Commission for Public Audit and the Cross Party Group on Gaelic.

 He was re-elected in 2016.
-He has announced his intention to step down at the 2021 Scottish Parliament election.
+He stepped down at the 2021 Scottish Parliament election.